DiptiSanap/CIFAR10-image-classification-CNN/README.md

 - Prediction Example: An example is provided to showcase how to use the trained model to predict the class labels of unseen images.

-- Model building using Transfer Learning with DenseNet121 architecture
+- Transfer Learning: Model building using Transfer Learning with DenseNet121 architecture

 ## Requirements